There are a few common problems that your child may experience with their gastrostomy button:

 To vent the tube:

-- Attach a syringe, outside only (without the plunger), to the feeding port.
+2. Attach the syringe (without the plunger), to the feeding port.

-- Drain contents back into the stomach by raising the syringe above the stomach.
+5. Drain stomach contents back into the stomach by raising the syringe above the stomach.

 - A poorly fitting gastrostomy button.
 Perhaps your child has grown or gained weight and now needs a larger sized button.